Silvera0218/BlackHole-Simulation/README.md

     ![Kerr Black Hole Demo](gif/blackhole_recording3.gif)
 -   **Real-time and Interactive**: The simulation is fully interactive, allowing you to move the camera, and toggle visual components on the fly.

+> **A Note on Performance:**
+> This simulation performs complex, real-time physics calculations on the GPU and is therefore computationally demanding.
+For the best experience at default settings, a modern dedicated graphics card is recommended (e.g., NVIDIA RTX 4060 or equivalent).
+>
+> If you experience low frame rates, you can easily reduce the computational load on your system by lowering the target frame rate.
+Simply modify the last line in the `run()` method:
+> ```python
+> self.clock.tick(60)
+> ```
+> Changing `60` to a lower value (e.g., `30` or `15`) will result in a smoother experience on less powerful hardware.

 ## Interaction Guide

 -   **Mouse**: Click and drag to rotate the camera around the black hole.